-Abstract: This paper shows how Maria Montessori's thought can enrich contemporary virtue epistemology.
-After a short overview of her 'interested empiricist' epistemological framework (section 1), I discuss four representative intellectual virtues: sensory acuity, physical dexterity, intellectual love, and intellectual humility.
+This paper shows how Maria Montessori's thought can enrich contemporary virtue epistemology.
+After a short overview of her 'interested empiricist' epistemological framework, I discuss four representative intellectual virtues: sensory acuity, physical dexterity, intellectual love, and intellectual humility.
 Throughout, I show how Montessori bridges the divide between reliabilist and responsibilist approaches to the virtues and how her particular treatments of virtues offer distinctive and compelling alternatives to contemporary accounts.
-Thus, for instance, she emphasizes how sensory acuity is a virtue for which one can be responsible, highlights the embodied nature of cognition through a focus on physical dexterity, interprets intellectual love as a way of loving the world rather than as a love that takes knowledge as its object, and presents an alternative account of intellectual humility to contemporary emphases on the interpretsonal dimensions of this virtue.
+For instance, she emphasizes how sensory acuity is a virtue for which one can be responsible, highlights the embodied nature of cognition through a focus on physical dexterity, interprets intellectual love as a way of loving the world rather than as a love that takes knowledge as its object, and presents an alternative account of intellectual humility to contemporary emphases on the interpersonal dimensions of this virtue.

-Keywords: Virtue Epistemology, Maria Montessori, Embodied Cognition.
+Keywords: virtue epistemology, Maria Montessori, embodied cognition

-'The ... virtues are the necessary means, the methods of existence by which we attain to truth.'
-[SA: 1061]
+[The] virtues are the necessary means, the methods of existence by which we attain to truth.
+[SA: 106]

 This paper shows how Maria Montessori's thought can enrich contemporary virtue epistemology.
-Although Montessori studied philosophy under some of the leading philosophers of her day2 and actively engaged with the thought of philosophers like Nietzsche [MM: 69; SA: 266], James [MM: 373-4; SA: 120-4, 164], and Bergson [AbsMind: 83n], she is not generally known as a philosopher.
-With her lifetime focus on children, educational reform, and social justice; her intellectual endeavours might seem particularly far from the concerns of contemporary epistemology.
-And in fact, she shows little concern for standard epistemological problems such as scepticism or precisely defining 'knowledge'.
+Although Montessori studied philosophy under some of the leading philosophers of her day, and actively engaged with the thought of philosophers like Nietzsche [MM: 69, SA: 266], James [MM: 373-4, SA: 120-4, 164], and Bergson [AbsMind: 83n], she is not generally known as a philosopher.
+With her lifetime focus on children, educational reform, and social justice, her intellectual endeavours might seem particularly far from the concerns of contemporary epistemology.
+And in fact she shows little concern for standard epistemological problems such as scepticism or precisely defining 'knowledge'.
 However, in both her pedagogy and her discussions of the history of science, Montessori consistently discusses the nature and cultivation of understanding.
-The development in recent years of 'virtue epistemology', which seeks to 'serve intellectual communities far beyond the borders of contemporary epistemology' and 'humaniz[e] and deepen... epistemology' [Roberts and Wood 2007: 112, 7] opens a space for thinking about Montessori
+The development in recent years of 'virtue epistemology'-which seeks to 'serve intellectual communities far beyond the borders of contemporary epistemology' [Roberts and Wood 2007: 112], 'humanizing and deepening epistemology' [ibid.: 7] opens a space for thinking about Montessori as an 'epistemologist' in this virtue tradition.
+The 'strongly education-oriented' direction of much recent virtue epistemology2 opens the door even wider to insights gleaned from one of the great educationalists of the 20th century.